kanerep/gatsby-starter-netlify-cms/src/pages/index.md

     variations within each class to suit your ability.
 My aim is to not only see my clients achieving results, but to have them wanting to come back again and again.
-  timetableImage: /img/updated-slc-fitness-poster-2021.jpg
+  timetableImage: /img/slc-leaflet-local-online-classes-25th-march-2021.jpg
 description: "Offering a range of Fitness classes based in Leicestershire
   including: Barre Fitness, Legs Bums & Tums, Fat Burning Booty Burn, Beginners Adult Dance and Postnatal Mum and Baby Specialised.
-Due to the current national restrictions all of my classes are currently running online via Zoom.
+Due to the current national restrictions my classes are ran outdoors and online.
+See timetable for more information. "
-  "
 intro:
   blurbs:
     - image: /img/image4-2-.jpeg